binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 ### Reconnaissance {#process-and-practises-penetration-testing-reconnaissance}

 Reconnaissance, or re-con, is the act of information gathering.
-The quieter you are during this phase, the less likely you will be able to raise suspicions or trigger your client's defences.
+The quieter you can be during this phase, the less likely you will be to raise suspicions or trigger your client's defences.
 Here, we want to gather as much potentially useful information as possible for use in later phases.
 This is where we start to obtain information about services, and other software being used, moving from the passive to the more active techniques.
 We must learn as much as possible about the people who are in scope for the target organization, and how they are related to that organisation, their roles, skills, and potential level of privilege and access.
 This allows us to create effective attack strategies, including non-technical aspects such as physical security and pretexts for the people we want to exploit.